 A traditional photo-studio, if the process is fully outsourced, will leave you with more time at the cost of third-person dependency.
 As you will not be able to operate a full traditional studio without months of careful practice and learning photography, choosing a good contractor will be absolutely key.

 The outsourcing will also cause logistics costs, as many studios offer photo services only on their premises.
-For hundreds and thousands of product photos to be shot and edited, count plenty of time and high costs.
+For hundreds and thousands of product pictures to be shot and edited, count plenty of time and high costs.
 What’s more, you might find yourself limited by the supply of talented photographers in your area or surging prices due to low availability of their pipeline.
 Quality comes at a cost, you know it well.

 Both medium-sized and large businesses can recur to traditional product photography fully consciously, aiming at the highest possible quality, good work relationships with the contractor, and coping with large time-spans for photo production.
 However, photo automation comes as a modern alternative, which can match quality and cost requirements.